ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 max: we could hammer that out. will probably be a conversation around which parts of this are standardizable, and perhaps TOS is not one of those places. having the pointer is just a starting place for the conversation.

-James: goes to machine readability. if TOS aren't machine readibility, what's the purpose of the pointer? what are people to do with this? does it turn TOS into something machine readable?
+James: goes to machine readability. if TOS aren't machine readability, what's the purpose of the pointer? what are people to do with this? does it turn TOS into something machine readable?

 max: briefly a number of fine folks in this room have built some machines that can do some very good reading. generally it is a useful qualifier for publishers to say hey not everything here is covered in robots.txt or by this vocabulary, so hey here's a link to our TOS. at the least it's a useful signal for the ecosystem

-james: TOS are a legal mechanism designed for people. and robots.txt is a technical mechamism designed for bots.
+james: TOS are a legal mechanism designed for people. and robots.txt is a technical mechanism designed for bots.

-max: yeah, look, i mean the natural language component of terms of service are deisgned for people, but it migth be helpful also for the bots to look at it.
+max: yeah, look, i mean the natural language component of terms of service are deisgned for people, but it might be helpful also for the bots to look at it.

-gary: this was raised and rejected earlier -- the models will continue to hallucinate, different models think about differnt things. if tos is a legal document, how do we deal with the legal ramifications?
+gary: this was raised and rejected earlier -- the models will continue to hallucinate, different models think about different things. if tos is a legal document, how do we deal with the legal ramifications?

 max: it was more like a lukewarm no last year, which i was part of. and now the development of this discussion have convinced me this might be useful.